Exclusive: Looted cash, gold helps Islamic State recruit in Philippines

 Brawner said a small number of soldiers had been disciplined for looting but the practice was not widespread.

-However, the center of Marawi - home to its major banks, main market and grandest residences - was under the control of militants for months.
+However, the centre of Marawi - home to its major banks, main market and grandest residences - was under the control of militants for months.

 Brawner said authorities were unclear exactly how much was taken by the militants.